effector/reflect/Readme.md

 })
 ```

-Here we have splitted this component in many separate pieces, which were created in a convenient way with reflect operators, as this is a very simple description like `view + view props -> values`, which is easier to read and change.
+Here we've separated this component into separate parts, which were created in a convenient way using `reflect` operators.
+Because it's a very simple description of the `view + view props -> values` type, which is easier to read and modify.

-Also these components are combined in a single __pure__ `UserForm` component which only handles components structure and does not have any subscriptions to external sources.
+Also, these components are combined into one pure `UserForm` component, which handles only the component structure and has no subscriptions to external sources.

-This way we are achieved kind of __"fine-grained"__ subscriptions - each component is listening only to relevant stores and each update will trigger rerender only to small separate parts of components tree.
+In this way, we have achieved a kind of _"fine-grained"_ subscription - each component listens only to the relevant repositories, and each update will cause only small individual parts of the component tree to be rendered.

-React handles such updates much better, than updating a one big and deep tree, as it requires it to check and compare a lot more things, than actually needed in this case.
-You can learn more about React's rendering behavior from [this awesome article](https://blog.isquaredsoftware.com/2020/05/blogged-answers-a-mostly-complete-guide-to-react-rendering-behavior/)
+React handles such updates much better than updating one big tree, because it requires it to check and compare many more things than is necessary in this case.
+You can learn more about React's rendering behavior [from this awesome article](https://blog.isquaredsoftware.com/2020/05/blogged-answers-a-mostly-complete-guide-to-react-rendering-behavior/)

-With reflect our `$formValid` update will only trigger `SubmitButton` rerender and there will be **literally zero** React's work for all other parts of our `<UserForm />`
+With `@effector/reflect`, our `$formValid` update will only cause the SubmitButton to be re-rendered, and for all other parts of our <UserForm /> there will literally be **zero** React work.

 ## API